splinesoft/SSBuild/readme.md

 SSBuild will attempt to install `cupertino`, `cocoapods`, and `xcpretty` with the included `Gemfile`.

-## Getting Started
+## Building

-Make sure you have the above requirements in place.
 You'll need 3 things to get started:

-* The `SSBuild.sh` script from this repo
+1. The `SSBuild.sh` script from this repo
-* A config file for your app.
+2. A config file for your app.
 Check out the sample `MyApp.config` and modify it to suit your needs.
+Keep in mind that your `MyApp.config` file **CONTAINS SECRETS** and **SHOULD NOT BE CHECKED INTO VERSION CONTROL**.
-* Location of and password to a keychain containing your codesigning certificate and private key.
+3. Location of and password to a keychain containing your codesigning certificate and private key.
 Chances are you already have these items in your user's main login keychain.
-Consider creating a new keychain file (Keychain Access -> File -> New Keychain...) that contains just your iOS certificate and private key.
+Consider creating a new keychain file (Keychain Access -> File -> New Keychain...) that contains just your iOS codesigning identity and private key.
+Make sure to password-protect your new keychain and consider checking it into version control.

-Keep in mind that your `MyApp.config` file **CONTAINS SECRETS** and **SHOULD NOT BE CHECKED INTO VERSION CONTROL**.

-## Building

 The `SSBuild.sh` script takes just one argument: the path to your `MyApp.config` file.
 Here's how you might run it: